-In setting the 2020/21 budget there was still uncertainty about the ongoing impact on income streams such as car park income, council tax collection and planning fees, as a result of Covid and any impact from leaving the European Union.
-In February 2020 there was no indication that the country would be entering a lockdown as a consequence of the Covid-19 pandemic.
-The impact of Covid on the Council, from both its response and its foregone income received from fees and charges has been severe.
+In setting the 2022/23 budget there was still uncertainty about the ongoing impact on income streams such as car park income, council tax collection and planning fees, as a result of Covid and the impact of leaving the European Union.
+The impact of Covid on the Council, from both its response and its foregone income received from fees and charges has been severe, although the impact has been reducing, income in particular, has not returned to pre Covid levels, and there is still a risk that it will not fully recover to its pre covid levels.